 One of the trickiest parts of the creation process is maintaining your momentum over the long haul.
-It is hard to stay motivated when you’re building something in secret.
+It is hard to keep up your motivation when you’re building something in secret.
 You’re taking so many steps, but most of them are invisible to the outside world!
 As a result, the conditions are prime for stalling out, feeling demoralized, or procrastinating on completing the project altogether.

 It’s helpful to understand that there are two types of motivation: intrinsic and extrinsic.

 - Intrinsic motivation: doing something because it is personally rewarding to you

 - Extrinsic motivation: doing something to get a reward or avoid a punishment

 Most things in life evoke a bit of both types of motivation.
 We may choose to create a new offering because it will bring in a certain amount of money (extrinsic) but also because we think it will be genuinely helpful to our clients (intrinsic).
 We may be motivated by the praise of others (extrinsic) but also deeply love our work and feel we would do it for free (intrinsic).

 For better or for worse, we tend to rely heavily on extrinsic factors to motivate us to get things done.
 Why do you think we spend so much time posting on Instagram?!
 The likes & comments are clear extrinsic motivators that keep us feeling positive and engaged.